wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 The project has been tested on ClearPass 6.9.13 and BigIP 14.1.4.6.

+Your updated troubleshooting section provides some more helpful details.
+Here's a refined version:

+# Troubleshooting

+In case you encounter issues while running the script, refer to the following troubleshooting steps:

+1. **Check Login Credentials:** Ensure your username and password can successfully log into `/guest/auth_login.php` from a web browser.
+Use the Access Tracker in ClearPass to confirm a successful login status.
+2. **Open Log:** Log into the F5 bash shell and execute the command `tail -f /var/log/ltm`.
+Keep this window open for further troubleshooting.
+3. **Set Debug Level:** In the monitor configuration, set the `LOG_LEVEL` variable to `debug`.
+4. **Configure Password:** Remove the `ENCRYPTED_PASSWORD` variable and set the `PASSWORD` variable to your plaintext password.
+5. **Check Log for Errors:** With the log still open, verify if the script functions as expected with the plaintext password.
+Any errors or issues will be logged here.
+6. **Verify ClearPass Access Tracker:** Check the ClearPass Access Tracker to confirm if it's receiving the request from the test username and verify its response.
+7. **Test Encrypted Password:** Once the script functions correctly with the plaintext password, retry with the encrypted password.
+Ensure `DECRYPTION_KEY_FILE_NAME` is correctly set to the appropriate file.
+If necessary, uncomment the following lines in your script for additional debugging:
+        `#LOG_MESSAGE "Decryption Key: $DECRYPTION_KEY" "debug"`
+        `#LOG_MESSAGE "Decrypted Password: $PASSWORD" "debug"` Remember that this could potentially expose sensitive information in your logs, especially if they're transmitted in cleartext to a syslog server.
+To avoid this risk, consider redirecting these messages to a separate output file by uncommenting these lines and replacing `/path/to/outputfile` with a valid path:
+        `#echo "Decryption Key: $DECRYPTION_KEY" >> /path/to/outputfile`
+        `#echo "Decrypted Password: $PASSWORD" >> /path/to/outputfile`
+   Ensure to securely delete this output file once you're done with debugging.
+8. **Unset Debug Level:** Once everything functions as expected, delete the `LOG_LEVEL` variable to stop the verbose logging and return it to the default level.
+Also, remember to re-comment any lines that were uncommented during the debugging process in step 7 to maintain the security of your environment and prevent potentially sensitive information from being logged.

+## Version History

+- **1.3**: Simplified and improved logging, enhanced error handling, added password encryption, and fixed minor bugs.
+- **1.2.1**: Moved MIN_LOG_LEVEL and LOGGING variables to be configured by the monitor.
+Enabled logging by setting LOGGING to true or specifying a valid MIN_LOG_LEVEL.
+- **1.2**: Added password encryption and improved PID management, error detection, and cleanup.
+- **1.1**: Initial published version with cleartext passwords and limited logging.

+Please find details on password encryption and decryption in the subsequent sections.

 ## Disclaimer

 This script is provided for the purpose of testing and troubleshooting, and is intended to be used in a responsible manner.
 It is not designed for, and should not be used for, unauthorized access to any systems.
 While efforts have been made to ensure its accuracy and reliability, the author assumes no responsibility for any issues or complications that may arise from the use of this script within your environment.
 Users are advised to carefully evaluate the script's applicability to their specific needs and to take appropriate precautions in its usage.